cs109/2014/pages/projects.md

 We expect you to write high-quality and readable Python code in your process book.
 You should strive for doing things the right way and think about aspects such as reusability, error handling, etc. We also expect you to document your code.

+#### Peer Assessment

+It is important to provide positive feedback to people who truly worked hard for the good of the team and to also make suggestions to those you perceived not to be working as effectively on team tasks.
+We ask you to provide an honest assessment of the contributions of the members of your team, including yourself.
+The feedback you provide should reflect your judgment of each team member?s:

+* Preparation - were they prepared during team meetings?
+* Contribution - did they contribute productively to the team discussion and work?
+* Respect for others' ideas - did they encourage others to contribute their ideas?
+* Flexibility - were they flexible when disagreements occurred?

+Your teammate's assessment of your contributions and the accuracy of your self-assessment will be considered as part of your overall project score.
+The peer assessment is due due Wednesday December 10, 2014 by **11:59pm EST**.
+For instructions on how to submit, please see **Submission Instructions** below.

 #### Project Website

 You will create a public website for your project using [Google Sites](https://sites.google.com/?pli=1) or Github Pages or any other web hosting service of your choice.
 The web site should effectively summarize the main results of your project and tell a story.
 Consider your audience (the site is public) and keep the level of discussion at the appropriate level.
 Your iPython process book and data should be linked to the web site as well, either using a zip file, [github](https://github.com), [bitbucket](https://bitbucket.org), or another code hosting site.
 Also embed your main visualizations and your screencast in your website.